COVID-19 Resources

 Should I list my home now or wait?

 We strongly recommend you list now or at least get your house ready to list.
-The inventory is much lower than during the regular spring selling season, and buyers are looking.
+The inventory is much lower than during the regular spring selling season, and more buyers are looking.

-Don’t miss the short summer boom.
+Don’t miss the spring and summer boom.

 Is now a good time to buy a home?